Above: I think Wisconsin's capitol building, in Madison, is the prettiest in the nation.

 say, I was glad to cross into the more civilized (and toll-less) state of Wisconsin around 2 p.m.

 Above: What's with all the 40-cent toll stops in Illinois?
-Some of us don't happen to carry large quantities of nickels, dimes, AND quarters.
-Here's a
+Here's a tip:

 My main stop that afternoon was in Madison, Wisconsin (a.k.a., Mad City), home of the University of Wisconsin, where I went to grad